internetstandards/Internet.nl-dashboard/docs/render/html/_sources/3_email_templates.rst.txt

 What templates are available
 --------------------------------
-Currenty there is one feature that uses an e-mail template, which is `scan_finished`.
+Currently there is one feature that uses an e-mail template, which is `scan_finished`.
 When a scan is finished, this mail template is used to draft a mail.